 My exchange student and I had a lot of fun designing each individual cookie.
 My favorite is the polka dot pattern.
 You can make them as detailed or simple as you like.

-For those of you who would prefer not to decorate your cookies, you can simply package them in printed cellophane bags and tie on a ribbon (pictured at left.)
+For those of you who would prefer not to decorate your cookies, you can simply package them in printed cellophane bags and tie them with a ribbon (pictured at left.)

 Christmas Present Cookies Filled with a Sweet Surprise